Clinical-Genomics/genmod/examples/readme.md

 # Examples for GENMOD #

 These are some example files for getting to know **genmod** and the possible alternatives.
-There are two small test families
+There are three test families

 - A "recessive" family in recessive_trio.ped, with two healthy parents and one affected child.
 In this case we would be interested in variants that follow the **autosomal recessive** or **autosomal recessive compound** inheritance pattern.
 - A "dominant" family in dominant_trio.ped, with one affected parent, one healthy parent and one affected child.
+- A multi family file with two families.

 There are annotation files included in the distribution of **genmod** that are made from the [latest](ftp://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/refGene.txt.gz) ref gene dataset.
 These will be used as default if no other annotation is given.
 If the user want to build own annotations please use **genmod build_annotation**.